DevHoot/gatsby-casper/src/content/how-to-host-react-websites-on-github.-a-comprehensive-guide!.md

 $ npm run build
 ```

-Now we have a production build ready to be deployed. :ok_hand:
+Now we have a production build ready to be deployed.

 # Configure gh-pages